 Though like me, many of you have learned through education and personal experience to avoid using negative stereotypes and labels for other people, we may be less sensitive to possible implications when talking to ourselves or writing for others.
 Many prejudices and biases are subtle and unconscious.

-Visit the UnderstandingPrejudice.org website to take the baseline survey and then judge a series of advertisements to see which ones, if any, involve prejudice or discrimination.
+Visit the UnderstandingPrejudice.org website to take the baseline survey and then judge a series of advertisements to see which ones, if any, involve prejudice, implicit bias, or discrimination.
 You may be surprised by what you learn.

 The power of words, in practice

 So other than female, how did I describe myself in my self-profile in order to engage with others without offending those from very different cultures and backgrounds?
+What would be the most inclusive language to encourage others to engage with me while avoiding the common stereotypes and labels applied to someone who looks like I do?
 This introvert chose to talk briefly about places I’ve lived, professional passions and personal interests.
 The learning came from thinking carefully about exactly which word to say and why (or why not).

 Just for tomorrow, practice noticing what you say, how you say it, and the intention behind your words.